vincentntang/vincentntang.com/content/posts/20240310-lightning-in-a-bottle/index.md

 It's when you really have seen so many "aha" moments in your domain that you realize what is unique and what is not.

 ![](./img/lightning2.png)

-_midjourney: a person in the heavens with a stash of bottles of lightning, and spearing one down_

 Capturing these "aha" moments is like lightning in a bottle